 Before prescribing HTN medication, it is critical to ask patients about all medications they take unrelated to blood pressure, even over-the-counter medicine or vitamins.
 The number or type of medications a patient uses can elevate BP.
-Download a copy of the American Heart Association's BP Raisers infographic on common medications and substances that increase blood pressure.
+Download a copy of the American Heart Association's <a href="https://example.com/bp-nc/b

-Only 20% of patients on anti-hypertensive medications are estimated to sufficiently adhere to medication plans that would help them achieve benefits found in clinical trials27.
+Only 20% of patients on anti-hypertensive medications are estimated to sufficiently adhere to medication plans that would help them achieve benefits found in clinical trials.
 To address the problem of medication adherence, the Million Hearts® program introduced the SIMPLE method to improve medication adherence: